 These activities can be done in a non-Silent Way class as well.
 This is a collection of classroom ideas to trigger language learning.
-The main idea is to have non-ambiguous situation where the meaning is clearly visible.
+The main idea is to have non-ambiguous situations where the meaning is clearly visible.

 Using Visual Prompts